bashdot/bashdot/README.md

     ```

 1. These files will then be symlinked into your home directory like any other bashdot managed file.

+1. Rendered files **will be removed** when you uninstall their respective bashdot profile.

 1. Be sure to include **\*\*/\*.rendered** in **.gitignore** if you will be checking your dotfiles
 into a Git repo.